Aleksacom/ai-orchestration-framework/README.md

 ## Premium bundle (optional)

 The framework is free here forever.
-If you want extras — video walkthrough, Notion templates, pre-filled decision docs for common scenarios, email support — see the premium bundle on [Gumroad / link].
+If you want extras — video walkthrough, Notion templates, pre-filled decision docs for common scenarios, email support.

 The free version is fully functional.
 The premium bundle is for people who want faster onboarding.